 During fiscal year 2018*:

 - 86 percent of patients reached or exceeded their rehabilitation goals during their inpatient stay

 - Our patients had significant gains on all WeeFIM measurements from admission to discharge

 - Our patients had an average change on their WeeFIM of 23 points between admission and discharge Our patients had continued significant gains in the 3 months following discharge from rehab.

 - Our patients with traumatic brain injury experienced a slightly greater change in WeeFIM score change (35.6 points) compared to those in similar pediatric rehabilitation facilities (34.9 points)

 - More of our patients with traumatic brain injury are discharged home (95 percent) than those in similar pediatric rehabilitation hospitals (91 percent).

 - Of those who were not discharged directly home, all went home after additional planned follow-up at other facilities

 What do patients and their families say about their experience at Kennedy Krieger Institute?

-- 97 percent were satisfied with the pain management of their child
+- 97 percent of parents said the safety of their child was good or excellent